Yonatan Netanyahu: Background

-Yonatan Netanyahu was born in New York City, the eldest son of Tzila (1912–2000) and Benzion Netanyahu (1910–2012), a professor emeritus of history at Cornell University.
-His mother had been born in Petah Tikva, in what is now Israel, which was then in the Ottoman Empire's Mutasarrifate of Jerusalem, while his father was born in Warsaw and immigrated to Mandate Palestine in 1920.
+Yonatan Netanyahu was born in New York City, the eldest son of Tzila (1912–2000) and Benzion Netanyahu (1910–2012), then the executive director of the New Zionist Organization of America, later a professor of history at Cornell University.
+His mother had been born in Petah Tikva, in what is now Israel, then in the Ottoman Empire's Mutasarrifate of Jerusalem, while his father was born in Warsaw and immigrated to Mandatory Palestine in 1920.
 He was named after his paternal grandfather, rabbi Nathan Mileikowsky, and Colonel John Henry Patterson, who formerly commanded the Jewish Legion and attended his circumcision.
-His two brothers are Benjamin and Iddo.
+His two brothers were Benjamin and Iddo.
 Benjamin was elected Prime Minister of Israel in 1996, in 2009 and reelected in 2013, 2015, 2020 and 2022.
 Iddo, the youngest of the three, is a radiologist and writer.
 All three brothers served in Sayeret Matkal.

 Netanyahu's family returned to the newly independent state of Israel in 1949 when he was two and settled in Jerusalem.
 In 1956 the family again moved to the United States before returning to Israel in 1958.
 Netanyahu attended high school at Gymnasia Rehavia in Jerusalem.
 In 1963, when he was in 11th grade, the family returned to the United States, where he attended Cheltenham High School in Wyncote, Pennsylvania.
 He was a classmate of Baseball Hall of Fame member Reggie Jackson.
 While in high school, he began contemplating his purpose in life, when he wrote in a 1963 letter, "The trouble with the youth here is that their lives are meager in content.
 I ought to be ready at every moment of my life to confront myself and say—'This is what I've done'."
 After graduating in June 1964, he returned to Israel to enlist in the Israel Defense Forces.
 He joined the Paratroopers Brigade and fought in the Six-Day War.

 Netanyahu married his long-time girlfriend Tirza "Tuti" Goodman on August 17, 1967.
 Shortly after their wedding, they flew to the U.S., where Netanyahu enrolled at Harvard University.
 He took classes in philosophy and mathematics, excelling in both, and was on the Dean's List at the end of his first year.
 However, feeling restless at being away from Israel, especially with Israel skirmishing against Egypt during the War of Attrition, he transferred to Jerusalem's Hebrew University in 1968.
 In early 1969, he left his studies and returned to the army.
 His father described those decisions, saying "He was dreaming of resuming his studies and planned to do so time and again.
 Yet he always conditioned his return to Harvard on the relaxation of the military tensions."

 In 1972, he and Tuti were divorced.
 Netanyahu was living with his girlfriend of two years, Bruria, at the time of his death.

 Military career

-After graduating high school, Netanyahu joined the Israeli Defense Forces in 1964.
+After graduating high school, Netanyahu joined the Israel Defense Forces in 1964.
 He volunteered to serve in the Paratroopers Brigade, and excelled in the Officer Training Course.
 He was eventually given command of a paratroopers company.